-After Allen Coats and Rachel Melancon’s infant daughter suffered fatal birth injuries earlier this year due to a physician’s improper use of forceps during delivery, they created a Facebook campaign in an attempt to urge all healthcare providers to stop using forceps to deliver babies.
+After Allen Coats and Rachel Melancon’s infant daughter suffered fatal birth injuries due to a physician’s improper, and potentially negligent, use of forceps during delivery, they created a Facebook campaign.
+The campaign urges all healthcare providers to stop using forceps to deliver babies.

-According to reports, infant Olivia Marie Coats was in the world for only five days before passing away at the Children’s Memorial Hermann Hospital in Houston, Texas.
-She was delivered at The Medical Center of Southeast Texas on December 28, 2013, but during a long, difficult delivery, the baby’s heartbeat increased significantly during the 18-hour process.
+According to reports, infant Olivia Marie Coats was just five days old when she passed away at the Children’s Memorial Hermann Hospital in Houston, Texas.
+She was delivered at The Medical Center of Southeast Texas on December 28, 2013, but during a long, difficult delivery, her heartbeat increased significantly.
+Labor lasted around 18 hours.
 Labor and delivery was so arduous that Rachel Melancon developed a high fever and broke out into sweats.

 According to the parents, they urged Dr. George T. Backardjiev to perform a cesarean section well before Rachel’s due date because of the baby’s large size.
 Yet, the doctor insisted that she didn’t need a C-section because it would leave a scar.
 Instead, Rachel went into labor and learned that her baby was positioned face up during delivery.
 Dr. Backardjiev tried unsuccessfully to turn the infant’s head.
 He then took a pair of small forceps and began pulling the baby out.

-“(Backardjiev) kept going and even put his foot up not the bed trying to pull.
-When he touched the top and side of the skull, we heard a pop, like clay cracking in pottery and heard her skull crush,” Rachel said in a statement.
+“(Backardjiev) kept going and even put his foot up on the bed trying to pull.
+When he touched the top and side of the skull, we heard a pop, like clay cracking in pottery and heard her skull crush.”

-The forceps attempt was unsuccessful and eventually Rachel underwent a last minute C-section, but at that point, it was too late.
-The medical staff reportedly told Allen and Rachel that baby Olivia wasn’t breathing on her own after delivery and had a multitude of skull fractures.
+The forceps attempt was unsuccessful and eventually Rachel underwent a last minute C-section.
+Unfortunately, it was too late.
+The medical staff reportedly told Allen and Rachel that Olivia wasn’t breathing on her own after delivery and had a multitude of skull fractures.
 Additionally, her spine was allegedly cracked.
 At that point, the baby was sent to Children’s Memorial.
-She died only 5 days later on January 2.
+She died five days later.